 As I sat on the roof with the hostel boys, I began tuning in to my gut, or more likely the stream of tequila now sloshing towards it.
 Was I going out OUT in Istanbul?
 Yes.
 Absolutely yes.

 Off we went.
-Six of us piled into a car and drove towards Taksim Square, one of Turkey’s major centers.
+Six of us piled into a car and drove towards Taksim Square, one of Turkey’s major centres.
 The lights flashed before my eyes, blurring my dizzy brain with all their dazzle, adrenaline pumping through my veins elevated with every light wave.
-We drove along the black Bosphorus and arrived to a maze of bright alleyways, lit up with madness, and began elbowing our way through buzzing crowds of people clucking in foreign tongue, mayhem at every turn.
-Neon colored signs of all kinds hit my pupils, matching the wardrobe of the splatters of young people painting the cobblestone sidewalks.
+We drove along the black Bosphorus and arrived to a maze of bright alleyways, lit up with madness, and began elbowing our way through buzzing crowds of people clucking in a foreign tongue, mayhem at every turn.
+Neon coloured signs of all kinds hit my pupils, matching the wardrobe of the splatters of young people painting the cobblestone sidewalks.

-I felt like Pacwoman, following the dotted line of hostel boys, right right left right, until we arrived at a hot-pink cursive colored sign that read Night Club.
+I felt like Pacwoman, following the dotted line of hostel boys, right right left right, until we arrived at a hot-pink cursive coloured sign that read Night Club.
 Perfect.
 As we journeyed inside to the dark and smoky abyss, Bhutal grabbed my hand, my instinct immediately pulled it back in protection mode, as we locked eyes, mine bewildered, his confused.

 We immediately stepped towards the bar, and my nerves rose just as another round of tequila shots did too.
 As both went up, Bhutal and I caught eyes once again, his deep brown eyes penetrating mine, radiating pure kindness, my eyes telling a story of their own.
 “Let’s be friends,” he said with a sweet smile.
 My mind and body eased and breathed for the first time since we had left the hostel.
-As I cheersed with him and the others, a wide smile spreading on my face, another pot of gold down my yellow brick throat.
+As I cheered with him and the others, a wide smile spreading on my face, another pot of gold down my yellow brick throat.

 The rest of the evening was spent dancing, laughing, drinking gold until early morning hours.
 At some point, we drizzled out of the Night Club and wandered home, and at some point, Bhutal reached his hand for mine once more, and this time, I securely slipped my hand into his.
-We zigzagged back to the hostel, following the greasy aromas of fresh grilled kebabs, hostel boys salivating, on the hunt for satisfaction.
+We zigzagged back to the hostel, following the greasy aromas of freshly grilled kebabs, hostel boys salivating, on the hunt for satisfaction.

 We landed back at the hostel as the sun rose, and before crashing in bunk 18 of my 30-person hostel cave, Bhutal and I wandered back up to the rooftop where it all began.
 Thanks to his outreached arm and his tequila offering, we ended my one night in Istanbul, still holding hands in front of sunrise, the ultimate pot of gold.